-The District has ten full-time employees.
+The District has eight full-time employees.
 The Internal Revenue Service has determined that the directors are considered to be employees for federal payroll tax purposes only.
-The District contributes to a 457(b) Plan for eligible employees.
+Effective April 10, 2019, the District adopted a 457(b) Plan for the benefit of eligible employees.
+Eligible employees can contribute up to five percent of their compensation.
+The District agrees to match and contribute the amount of the employee's contribution per payroll period.
+During the current fiscal year, eligible employees contributed \$11,568 and the District matched those contributions.